apache/drill/_docs/install/installing-drill-in-embedded-mode/020-installing-drill-on-linux-and-mac-os-x.md

 3. Copy the downloaded file to the directory where you want to install Drill.

-4. Extract the contents of the Drill tar.gz file.
+4. Extract the contents of the Drill `.tar.gz` file.
 Use sudo only if necessary:

-        tar -xvzf apache-drill-1.1.0.tar.gz
+    `tar -xvzf <.tar.gz file name>`

-The extraction process creates the installation directory named apache-drill-1.1.0 containing the Drill software.

-At this point, you can [start Drill]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x).
+The extraction process creates the installation directory containing the Drill software.
+You can now [start Drill]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x).